Gamer2020/pokeemerald-vscode/README.md

 # Installation

 Installation is simple.
-All you need to do is copy the ".vscode" folder to the root of your project.
+All you need to do is copy the ".vscode" folder for your OS to the root of your project.

-# Windows
+# WSL

 Please note that you will have to edit the folder location for mGBA in the tasks.json file.
 Simply find and replace the below.